China COVID-19 peak to last two-three months, hit rural areas

 Tensions escalated this week with South Korea and Japan, with China retaliating by suspending short-term visas for their nationals.
 The two countries also limit flights, test travelers from China on arrival, and quarantine the positive ones.

-Japan’s Chief Cabinet Secretary Hirokazu Matsuno said on Friday Tokyo will continue to ask China to be transparent about its outbreak, labelling Beijing’s retaliation as one-sided, unrelated to COVID, and extremely “regrettable.”
+Japan’s Chief Cabinet Secretary Hirokazu Matsuno said on Friday Tokyo will continue to ask China to be transparent about its outbreak, labelling Beijing’s retaliation as one-sided, unrelated to COVID-19, and extremely “regrettable.”

 On the move